asadiramin/SQL/README.md

-# A very quick data cleaning usin SQL.
+# A very quick data cleaning using SQL.
 Data from https://www.kaggle.com/